Automattic/wordpress-activitypub/readme.txt

 * Fixed: Remove old/abandoned Crons
 * Added: Various endpoints for the "Enable Mastodon Apps" plugin
 * Added: Event Objects
+* Added: Send notification to all Repliers if a new Comment is added
 * Added: Vary-Header support behind feature flag

 = 2.0.1 =